johnelm/node-jxa/README.md

 > ES6 module syntax (`import from`) isn't currently supported, so stick with `require()`, and use `module.exports` in your own local modules.

 You can also use your **favorite Javascript editor** instead of the OS X Script Editor, and use workflow that is much more familiar to JS developers (vs. compiling .js files to .scpt binary format).

+So long as your editor can launch a shebang'd script, you can run or debug JXA while you edit.

 ## Installation and usage